slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"All models are wrong but some are useful."
 -- George Box [1919]*

 A mental model is a tool.

 If you don’t understand its limitations, you don’t understand the model.
-The practical question is how limited do they have to be to not be useful.
+The practical question is how limited it can be and still remain useful.

 > *"A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one."
 -- Joan Robinson [1903]*